SilviuBadic/Javascript-Amazon-Project/README.md

 It helped me better organize my code.
 I've worked more on interactivity than in other projects, such as handling events with button click for example, updating the DOM in the real time.
 I've organized my code by writing reusable code and modular functions.
 I've improved also my understanding of JavaScript by implementing dynamic calculations for taxes, shipping and order totals.
 ## Optimizations.

-- DOM manipulation, functions, iterations, loops;
+- DOM manipulation, functions, objects, event listeners;
-- Event listeners;
+- Real-time Updates.
-- Using of "this" keyword.
+- Reusable code

 ## Related